gRPC has different types of methods and this tutorial will teach you all this in details. The gRPC method types are:

 You will see 5 jokes displayed on the View.
 This is shown by the below image:

-In Client Streaming Call the the client writes a sequence of messages and sends them to the server via a stream.
+In Client Streaming Call, the client writes a sequence of messages and sends them to the gRPC Service via a stream.
 Once the client has finished writing the messages, it waits for the server to read them and return a response.

 service Greeter {